Harsh-patil28/TCL-JOURNEY/README.md

 # TCL-JOURNEY
-A structured 45–60 day journey to learn Tcl scripting from beginner to advanced with daily lessons, examples, and practice assignments.
+This repository contains my 45–60 day journey to learn Tcl (Tool Command Language) from the basics to advanced concepts.

+Each day includes:
+- A lesson with key concepts
+- Example Tcl scripts
+- Practice assignments